vonovak/react-native-add-calendar-event/README.md

 This package alows you to start an activity (Android) or show a modal window (iOS) for adding, viewing or editing events in device's calendar.
 Through a promise, you can find out if a new event was added and get its id, or if it was removed.
 The functionality is provided through native modules and won't therefore work with Expo.

+For managing calendar events without the UI for user to interact with, see [react-native-calendar-events](https://github.com/wmcmahan/react-native-calendar-events).

 <img src="https://raw.githubusercontent.com/vonovak/react-native-add-calendar-event/master/example/ios.gif" width="300" hspace="60" /> <img src="https://raw.githubusercontent.com/vonovak/react-native-add-calendar-event/master/example/android.gif" width="300" />

 ## Getting started